AndrewMbugua/Sahara/README.md

 NOTE:My current linux distro is Parrot OS which is debian based.
+What you will see is a simple documentation of the steps I took,my thoughts,the problems I faced and additional resources like link to articles and scripts
+Rectifications and additions are welcomed.

 # Day 1 - Install Oracle virtual box & Gentoo ISO